How to Become a Medical Interpreter: Credentials, Training, and Certification

-If you're bilingual and considering becoming a medical interpreter in your language pair in the U.S., I have good news: The medical interpreter career field is exploding.
+If you're bilingual and are considering becoming a medical interpreter in your language pair in the U.S., I have good news: The medical interpreter profession is exploding.

 According to the U.S. Department of Labor, employment for interpreters is expected to grow 29 percent from 2014 to 2024, which is a faster growth rate than the average for all other occupations combined.

 This article will address the following:

 - How to become a certified medical interpreter (CMI)

 - The education you need to work as a medical interpreter

 - How to get involved in your local medical interpreters organization (and how it can help you)

 What is your main concern about becoming a medical interpreter?

 Cultural awareness refers to the ability to understand the beliefs, values, and ways of thinking of people from different cultures.

 Medical interpreters function as conduits and clarifiers between medical providers and patients by accurately interpreting oral communication from the first language to the second language back and forth between the parties.